ARRIVING & DEPARTING

 - Expert Trip Leader(s) who look after your every need

-- Refreshments & mineral water (during cycling)
+- Refreshments & mineral water while cycling

 WHAT’S NOT INCLUDED

-- Airfare to and from the trip
+- Transportation to and from the trip including airfare, or train travel

 - Lodging before and after the trip